-When you first think “I want to see Machu Picchu”, you’ll immediately think of booking the Inca Trail ASAP.
+When you first think “I want to see Machu Picchu”, you’ll think of booking the Inca Trail in Peru ASAP.
 Like most, I thought so too.
-However I was pleasantly surprised to come across this 5 day 4 night alternative Machu Picchu trek which was more geared to what I was looking for...
+However, I was pleasantly surprised to come across this 5 day, 4 night alternative Machu Picchu trek which was more geared to what I was looking for...

 If you’re looking for Inca trail alternatives and a challenge but also want privacy and authenticity, this is the trek for you!
 You get to travel in a small group of around 20 people and I can honestly say that I didn’t see any other groups whilst trekking!

 I’d been warned that making this trek in Peru was extremely difficult, but in reality, anybody with a reasonable level of fitness can do it.
 The overall trail distance is around 40 miles from start to finish, which allows you the opportunity to see more of this fantastic region than you can on the Inca Trail.

 I would recommend spending 3-4 nights in Cusco before to acclimatize to the high altitudes of Apacheta Pass which stands at 4,650 metres!
 The best months to make the journey are between May and October.